jetsonhacks/JHLEDBackpack/README.md

 $ sudo ./displayExample</blockquote>

-By default, the example runs on I2C Bus 1.
+By default, the example runs on I2C Bus 8.
+This equates to Expansion Header pins 3 and 5 on the NVIDIA Jetson AGX Xavier Developer Kit.

 To change to a different I2C bus (e.g. Bus 0), change displayExample.cpp:

 <blockquote>
 HT16K33 *displayMatrix = new HT16K33() ;

-// Add the following line
+// Change the following line

 displayMatrix->kI2CBus = 0; // Use I2C bus 0